JimLynchCodes/SD-whitepaper/README.md

 When we say we a ___inserting___ a stop into our ladder we want to think ___FIXED LADDER SIZE.___

-This means that the closet and furthest stops are still in the same trigger prices, but there is now one more stop between them then there was before.
-The middle stops are automatically redistributed according to the selected gap alogorithm.
+This means that the closest and furthest stops are still in the same trigger prices, but there is now one more stop between them than there was before.
+The middle stops are automatically redistributed according to the selected gap algorithm.

 ## Controls